- Whatâs Aura Frames?

 Initial setup steps:

-3. Create a new PgBouncer Auto Scaling Group (ASG) for PgBouncer for the new DB.
+- Create a new PgBouncer Auto Scaling Group (ASG) for the new DB.
 Set the SSM parameter to the network load balancer endpoint.

-4. Route application traffic through the new PgBouncer but have it continue to point at the original DB via an environment variable.
-This would be the sole change for switch over.
+- Route application traffic through the new PgBouncer but have it continue to point at the original DB via an environment variable.
+Changing this param would be the sole change in the brief downtime period.

 Switchover steps:

-1. Bring all PgBouncer instances down (set ASG desired capacity to 0).
-No writes are now happening.
+- Bring all PgBouncer instances down (set ASG desired capacity to 0).
+No writes are happening here.
 Down for users.

-This process involved in 5-10 minutes or less of user-facing downtime.
-We work up early to perform it off-peak in a low-activity time period.
+This process involved 5-10 minutes of user-facing downtime.
+We performed it in an off-peak time to make it less impactful.

 Clean up: